List of Coronation Street characters introduced in 2004: Frankie Baldwin

 Francesca "Frankie" Fraser (previously Baldwin) was played by Debra Stephenson.
 Glamorous Frankie met her husband Danny (Bradley Walsh) when she worked as a babysitter for his son Jamie (Rupert Hill).
 Even though he was still married to his first wife Carol, Frankie could not resist sleeping with Danny, as she had fallen in love with him.
 They had a son of their own, Warren (Danny Young), and she also became close to her stepson Jamie after she married Danny.
 He cheated on her numerous times, but she continued to forgive him until he cheated on her with Jamie's girlfriend Leanne Battersby (Jane Danson).

 Dr. Patel

-Dr. Patel, played by Josephine Lloyd-Welcome.
-Was first seen as Sunita Alahan's (Shobna Gulati) doctor in 2004, but was not credited as Dr. Patel.
-She works at Rosamund Street Medical Centre.
-In 2008, she re-appeared when her receptionist, Gail Platt (Helen Worth) asked her to visit neighbour Jerry Morton (Michael Starke), who had recently suffered a heart attack.
+Dr. Patel, played by Josephine Lloyd-Welcome, was first seen as Sunita Alahan's (Shobna Gulati) doctor in 2004, but was not credited as Dr. Patel.
+She worked at Rosamund Street Medical Centre.
+In 2008, she re-appeared when her receptionist, Gail Platt (Helen Worth) asked her to visit neighbour, Jerry Morton (Michael Starke), who had recently suffered a heart attack.
 She appeared again the following spring, when Gail's boyfriend Joe McIntyre (Reece Dinsdale) suffered a back injury.
 He visited her several times over the next few months, as he had become addicted to the painkillers she had prescribed to him.

 Dr. Patel was last seen tending to Sunita's daughter Asha Alahan (Tanisha Gorey) in January 2010.
+This was LLoyd-Weclome's first of three roles as she returned in 2012 to play Raveena Bhatia, the superior of Marcus Dent (Charlie Condou) at Weatherfield General and then again in 2025 as Dev Alahan's (Jimmi Harkishin) Aunty Rani.